 Here’s everything you need to know about the inventory turnover ratio, and how you can better manage your inventory turnover as a retail business.

-Very simply put, inventory turnover is the measure of how many times inventory is sold or used in a given time period—usually a year.
+The inventory turnover ratio measures how many times inventory is sold in a given time period.

 Notice that the method of calculating cost of goods sold changes depending on whether your business buys products from a wholesaler or produces its own.
 For the purpose of calculating COGS, it doesn’t matter whether your products are sold to a retailer or directly to the consumer—the cost of goods sold is the same.

 The good news about calculating your average inventory?
-Once you’ve determined your cost of goods sold, you’ve already done most of the work!
+Once you’ve determined your cost of goods sold, you’ve already done most of the work.

-That’s because the only difference between these figures is that cost of goods sold reflects the acquisition or production cost of items that have already been purchased by a consumer, while the cost of inventory reflects the same value for items that you still have on hand (or haven’t yet been sold).
+That’s because the only difference between these figures is that the cost of goods sold reflects the acquisition or production cost of items that have already been purchased by a consumer, while the cost of inventory reflects the same value for items that you still have on hand (or haven’t yet been sold).